 Our work is guided by a five year state plan.
 The plan provides a framework for the Council's funding initiatives, staff work priorities and activities to which our federal resources are dedicated over a five year period.

 We are currently planning our new FFY 2017 - 2021 state plan.
-Consistent with our federal requirements, we are realeasing our draft state plan goals and objectives for a 45-day public comment period.
-Download our draft plan and submit your comments by April 20th.
+Consistent with our federal requirements, we realeased our draft state plan goals and objectives for a 45-day public comment period, which ended April 30th.
+Council members will consider public comments to finalize the plan.
+Our new state plan begins October 1, 2016.